Plesk - Node.js

 We’re sorry, but something went wrong

-This is an error message from the Phusion Passenger Webserver, which can have various origins.
-This output is the production error output of the web server, which is why you must set the application mode to development for more details.
+This is an error message from the Phusion Passenger web server, which can have various causes.
+This output is the web server’s production error output; therefore, for more details, you must set the application mode to development.

-Please note that this can pose a potential security risk, as the output may contain confidential information about the structure of your project, depending on the error.
-For this reason, the use of application mode development is only recommended in a protected environment.
+Please note that this may pose a potential security risk, as the output may contain confidential information about the structure of your project, depending on the error.
+For this reason, using the application mode development is recommended exclusively in a protected environment.

 Error starting web application (Cannot find module)